Florida Car Accident & Insurance Laws

 As you begin to contemplate your legal claims in the wake of a car accident, it’s worth considering how your lawsuit will be influenced by the particular circumstances of the accident scenario that led to your injuries.
-Having a car accident lawyer who is both interested in understanding your experience and familiar with the intricacies of Florida laws and procedures will help you to better navigate an otherwise overwhelming process.
+Consulting with a Florida car accident law firm who is both interested in understanding your experience and familiar with the intricacies of Florida laws and procedures will help you to better navigate an otherwise overwhelming process.

 In Florida, for example, if you can show that the defendant violated a statute, then you may not have to face the challenge of proving that the defendant acted negligently.
 Stated simply, Florida law will give you an opportunity to establish the defendant’s negligence automatically, as long as you can show that the defendant violated a penal statute, such as the prohibition against intoxicated driving.
 Though not as decisive, the defendant’s violation of a civil or traffic statute will allow you to use such violation as “evidence” in support of a negligence claim, but not as conclusive proof thereof.